A theater of propaganda: The Capitol, cameras and selfies

 “Selfie culture," Segal says, "has become so much part of the norm that it’s almost second nature when you’re carrying out a terrorist insurrection.”

 The modern Capitol had previously been besieged before only in Hollywood fiction.
 Marauding aliens in “Mars Attacks!”
 Ensnarling ivy in “Logan’s Run.”
 Blown to bits in “Independence Day.”
-But the imagery of last week’s siege offered something else: a warped cinema verité of right-wing extremism with waving Confederate flags and white-power poses in Capitol halls.
+But the imagery of last week’s siege offered something far more banal if no less chilling: a warped cinema verité of right-wing extremism with waving Confederate flags and white-power poses in Capitol halls.

 Though many involved Wednesday in Washington were Trump supporters without designs on violence, the visuals illustrate that some were clearly there to summon mayhem if not outright bloodshed.
 The call to the Capitol drew many of the right's extremist factions — some of whom helped lead the charge.

-The white nationalist Tim Gionet, known online as “Baked Alaska” and a noted participant in the “Unite the Right” rally at Charlottesville, streamed live from congressional offices, gleefully documenting the break-in for more than 15,000 viewers on the streaming platform Dlive.
-The service, ostensibly for gamers, has grown into a tool for white nationalists because of its lack of content modulation.
+The white nationalist Tim Gionet, known online as “Baked Alaska” and a participant in the “Unite the Right” rally at Charlottesville, streamed live from congressional offices, gleefully documenting the break-in for more than 15,000 viewers on the streaming platform Dlive.
+The service, ostensibly for gamers, has grown into an attractive tool for white nationalists.
+Nick Fuentes, a leader of the white supremacist “Groyper Army,” streamed on Dlive from outside the Capitol.
+He later tweeted that the siege was “awesome.”

-Journalists chronicled the storming of the Capitol, some while being attacked.
-But the rioters' self-documentation told another story: the on-the-ground culmination of an online alternative reality fueled by QAnon conspiracies, false claims of fraud in the election and Trump’s own rhetoric.
+Journalists documenting the chaos, and in some cases suffering attacks from violent protesters, captured the storming of the Capitol.
+But the pervasive self-documentation of the rioters told another story: the on-the-ground culmination of an online alternative reality fueled by QAnon conspiracies, false claims of fraud in the election and Trump’s own rhetoric.

 “In their minds they had impunity.
-I’m having trouble understanding how these people could believe that,” says Larry Rosenthal, chair of the Berkeley Center for Right-Wing Studies and author of the upcoming “Empire of Resentment: Populism’s Toxic Embrace of Nationalism.”
+I’m having trouble understanding how these people could believe that.
+At the same time, I can see that it’s of a piece with the Trump family,” says Larry Rosenthal, chair of the Berkeley Center for Right-Wing Studies and author of the upcoming “Empire of Resentment: Populism’s Toxic Embrace of Nationalism.”

 “They’re going to be prosecuted," he says of those involved, and "they have provided the evidence.”